chrisvfritz/pnglink/README.md

 **pnglink** allows dynamic content, created by libraries like [D3.js](http://d3js.org/), to be downloaded as a PNG snapshot with a single click.

 I love using D3.js to code up amazing, auto-updating visualizations of my data.
 There's only one problem.
-Users always seem to want a download button to a regular, old image format they can paste into a report.
+Users always seem to want a button to download a regular old image format they can paste into a report.
 I thought of explaining that images like PNGs were static and our content was dynamic.
 I almost encouraged them to just take a screenshot and crop it.

 I like a challenge though.

-And so this is the collection of unappreciatedly elaborate hacks I've been using to achieve what most users assume should be simple, now tied up in a neat, jQuery plugin bow.
+And so this is the collection of unfortunately elaborate hacks I've been using to achieve what most users assume should be simple, now tied up in a neat, jQuery plugin bow.

 ## Simple Usage